 If you’re starting Calvin in the fall as a first-year student, Welcome Week, or QUEST, will help with the transition to classes.
 QUEST begins Friday, August 28 and runs through Monday, August 31, 2020.

-Your family members are welcome during move-in day and for an evening cookout on the Commons lawn.
+Your family members are welcome during move-in day and for a cookout on Commons Lawn.
 Following dinner, QUEST starts and is designed just for you.

 - What to Expect

-- To introduce you to Calvin College through the college’s vision
+- To introduce you to Calvin through the institution’s mission,

 - To prepare you for your first semester at Calvin.

 - Pay your enrollment deposit here, if you haven’t already.